-The colossal sculpture was installed in 1937, 42 years after the cathedral was consecrated in 1879.
+The colossal sculpture was installed in 1937, decades after the cathedral was consecrated in 1879.

 According to Greek mythology, Atlas was a Titan — one of the half-god, half-man giants who rose up against the gods of Olympus and thus was punished for his presumption with the task of carrying the weight of the world on his shoulders.

 As our nation commemorates the 10th anniversary of the terrorist attacks of Sept.
 11, 2001, we ponder the lessons learned from many vantage points, whether we’re thinking about national security and foreign-policy issues or the pattern of our own spiritual life.
 But the juxtaposition between a towering complex of skyscrapers guarded by Atlas and a cathedral that contains a suffering man on a cross and a tabernacle protecting his sacred Body surely testifies to our conflicted human nature.